Meet Chris DeRubeis: The Genius Who Transforms Metal into Fine Art

 More recently, DeRubeis parlayed his love of fine wine into a new venture, Abstract Sensualism® Vineyards.
 His goal was “to craft a world class Cabernet Sauvignon that would reflect the ethereal and emotional nature” of his artwork.

-If you’re interested in collecting the works of Chris DeRubeis, contact our gallery consultants at (800) 521-9654 ext.
+If you’re interested in collecting the works of Chris DeRubeis, register for our exciting weekly online auction or contact our gallery consultants at (800) 521-9654 ext.
 4 or email@example.com